Emergency Candles

 Storage Conditions & Shelf Life

-Candles have an indefinite shelf life when stored correctly.
+Candles have an extended shelf life—often considered indefinite—when stored correctly.

-- Use fireproof metal or plastic containers to protect against accidental ignition and moisture.
+• Use fire-resistant metal or plastic containers to help protect against accidental ignition and moisture.

-- Note: Both paraffin and beeswax retain functionality over decades, though discoloration may occur.
-Cotton and natural fiber wicks remain intact and usable if kept dry.
+Note: Both paraffin and beeswax retain functionality over decades, though cosmetic discoloration may occur.
+Cotton and natural fiber wicks remain intact and usable as long as they are kept dry.

 Candle Safety Tips

-- Maintain wicks at ¼ inch to prevent uneven burning and excessive dripping.
+• Maintain wicks at ¼ inch (trim wicks regularly to prevent uneven burning and excessive dripping).

-- Extinguish when 2 inches of wax remain for pillar candles or ½ inch for container candles.
+• Extinguish when 2 inches of wax remain for pillar candles or ½ inch for container candles to reduce fire risks.